-- ► ISDN administrative account
+- ISDN administrative account

 - LAN

 - Wireless LAN (WLAN)

-- WAN z.
-B. ISDN, DSL oder ADSL)
+- WAN e.g. ISDN, DSL or ADSL)

 For network-based configuration access further restrictions can be made, e.g. that solely specified IP addresses or dedicated LANCAPI clients are allowed to do so.
 Additionally, all following internal functions are separately selectable.